royfactory/royfactory.github.io/content/posts/cloud/2025-07-16-installing-kubernetes.md

 ---
+ShowToc: true
+categories:
-categories: kubernetes
+- kubernetes
-image: /img/installing-kubernetes-cover.jpg
 date: 2025-07-16
 description: Ready to install Kubernetes?
 In this beginner-friendly guide, we walk through how to install Kubernetes on your local machine using Minikube, and how to build production-grade clusters with kubeadm.
+draft: false
+image: /img/installing-kubernetes-cover.jpg
 keywords: kubernetes, k8s, install kubernetes, minikube, kubeadm, cluster setup, local kubernetes, beginner kubernetes installation, cloud-native devops
-tags: kubernetes k8s install minikube kubeadm devops local-cluster cloud-native beginner
+tags:
+- kubernetes
+- k8s
+- install
+- minikube
+- kubeadm
+- devops
+- local-cluster
+- cloud-native
+- beginner
 title: 'Installing Kubernetes: Minikube and kubeadm Setup for Beginners'
-ShowToc: true
-draft: false
 ---

 # Installing Kubernetes: Minikube and kubeadm Setup for Beginners

 So far, we’ve explored what Kubernetes is, how it works, and why it matters.